UtrechtUniversity/mimosa/docs/index.md

 ### General

 The model is written in the Python optimisation package [Pyomo](https://www.pyomo.org/).
-It is mainly an `AbstractModel` (object containing all the variables, parameters and constraints, without the actual data values), which is then transformed into a `ConcreteModel` by putting all the parameter values in it.
-This `ConcreteModel` is sent to the solver ([IPOPT](https://coin-or.github.io/Ipopt/), an open-source large-scale nonlinear optimisation suite).
+It uses [IPOPT](https://coin-or.github.io/Ipopt/) (an open-source large-scale nonlinear optimisation suite) to solve the model.

 ![](assets/fig/mimosa_overview_dark.png#only-dark)